Screw Pile Foundations for Temporary Structures

 Transport costs are reduced – 1 tonne of screw piles and extensions can provide 80 tonnes (200 tonnes ultimate) holding power.

 The scaffolding for the temporary roof over the house at Dyrham Park required over 100 screw piles resisting both compressive and tension forces.
-These piles can be removed and reused once the roof has been repaired.
+These piles could be removed and reused once the roof has been repaired.

 Concert stages, previously secured using concrete, can now be restrained with hand installed lightweight screw piles.